 Simply put, orthognathic surgery is jaw surgery.
 The purpose of orthognathic surgery is to correct the alignment of the jaw for optimal function and health.
 Orthognathic surgery is used to treat many conditions, such as facial trauma injury or birth defect.
 For other oral health issues, orthognathic surgery may be recommended if conservative treatments fail to correct the issue.
 Common symptoms of jaw misalignment that may require orthognathic surgery include:

-If you have been referred for orthognathic surgery or are experiencing any of these symptoms, please contact Boulder Oral Surgery for a consultation with Dr. Nedbalski.
-He is a board-certified oral surgeon who will perform a complete oral evaluation, diagnose your condition, and formulate the right treatment plan for you.
+If you have been referred for orthognathic surgery or are experiencing any of these symptoms, please contact Boulder Oral Surgery for a consultation with Dr. Nedbalski or Dr. Chai.
+They are board-certified oral surgeons who will perform a complete oral evaluation, diagnose your condition, and formulate the right treatment plan for you.

 Our care team is waiting to welcome you at Boulder Oral Surgery and ensure you have the best possible experience.
 During your consultation, we encourage you to ask questions about your condition, your procedure, and what to expect.
 We will also provide pre- and post-operative instructions to help you prepare for your treatment and optimize your recovery.
 Your orthognathic surgery treatment may also include the assisted efforts of your dentist or orthodontist to achieve the best results.
 It is very common for an orthodontist to prepare the mouth with braces before surgical treatment.

 In general, orthognathic surgery requires repositioning a portion of the jaw using wires, plates, and screws.
 When you come to Boulder Oral Surgery on the day of your surgical procedure, we will make sure you feel completely at ease before we begin.
 Dr. Nedbalski or Dr. Chai will administer the anesthesia discussed and chosen during your consultation, and then get to work on your new, functional, healthy smile.